How to Get Into Drexel Medical School: Requirements and Strategies

 Part 5: Drexel Medical School secondary application essays (examples included)

-In addition to the AMCAS application, Drexel’s admissions committee requests that applicants submit a secondary application, which includes written responses to two essay questions.
+In addition to the AMCAS application, Drexel’s admissions committee requests that applicants submit a secondary application, which includes written responses to a few essay questions.
 Below are tips on how to respond.

 Gain instant access to med school secondary essay examples for every single prompt required by every medical school in the United States and Canada.
 Subscribe today to lock in the current investments, which will be increasing in the future for new subscribers.